coherent-research/dcs-documentation/DCSUserGuide.md

 A Meter Restriction Profile can be created which has the default access set to  **Granted** which means they can access any groups by default.
 A meter group can then be added which has the access set to **Denied**.
 This will mean that user will be able to access all groups except this group.

-** Example 3: A set of uers is only allowed to access meters in a given group, except a certain meter **
+** Example 3: A set of users is only allowed to access meters in a given group, except a certain meter **

 A Meter Restriction Profile can be created which has the default access set to  **Denied** which means they can not access any groups by default.
 A meter group can then be added which has the access set to **Granted**.
 This will mean that the users will only be able to access this group.
 To restrict access to a certain meter this can be added with its access set to **Denied**.